 Brand Strategy

-Creativity is powerful, but it may miss the target without a clear brand strategy.
-While your mission statement reveals your proposition: what we do, your brand strategy explains whom we serve, how it is done, why it is important, and what makes your brand unique
+Creativity is powerful, but without a clear brand strategy, it may miss the target.
+While your vision and plans for your venture will define your offer, your brand strategy will specify: whom we serve, how it is done, why it is important, and what makes your brand unique.

-Defining these subjects will expand your mission statement and create a brand overview.
+Defining these subjects will expand your mission and create a brand overview.
+They should be your first guide to creating a successful brand.

 WHOM WE SERVE